 Need a new pool pump or heater?
 Want to save on energy costs?

-Replace your older single-speed pump with a multi-speed or variable speed pump, and save energy while enjoying your pool, with $150 – $350 rebate on a qualifying pool pump!
-Opt for a new or replacement ENERGY STAR® heat pump pool heater and get up to $650 in savings!
+Replace your older single-speed pump with a multi-speed or variable speed pump, and save energy while enjoying your pool, with a $325 rebate on a qualifying pool pump!
+Opt for a new or replacement ENERGY STAR® heat pump pool heater and get $600 in savings!

 Swimming Pool & Spa Pump Sizing

 Regardless of the type of pool you own or are considering, accurate pool pump sizing is extremely important if you are trying to electrical costs to a minimum.
 It’s important that you choose the right size pump for your pool to ensure that enough water is circulated to keep the water chlorinated, filtered and healthy for anyone enjoying the pool.
 We highly recommend a variable speed pool pump given the reasons that follow.

 A common misconception is to purchase the largest pool pump you can find so that you know you have enough circulation for your pool.
 Although this is a good idea in theory it can lead to unnecessarily high electrical usage and can be very costly.
 The ideal pump will turnover your entire pool in an eight (8) hours cycle and since all pools are different it’s important to get your pool pump sizing correct.